ConstantRobotics-Ltd/Lens/README.md

 ## encodeCommand method

-**encodeCommand(...)** static method designed to encode lens action command.
+The **encodeCommand(...)** static method designed to encode lens action command.
 To control a lens remotely, the developer has to develop his own protocol and according to it encode the command and deliver it over the communication channel.
 To simplify this, the **Lens** class contains static methods for encoding the control command.
 The **Lens** class provides two types of commands: a parameter change command (SET_PARAM) and an action command (COMMAND). **encodeCommand(...)** designed to encode COMMAND command (action command).
 Method declaration:

 ```cpp
 static void encodeCommand(uint8_t* data, int& size, LensCommand id, float arg = 0.0f);